4-Step Recipe for Writing a Quantitative MeasureDecember 10, 2013 by Stacey Barr

 You can imagine in a data set of all customers, there might be a field that flagged how the customer found out about the company.
 One of the values of this field could be ‘existing customer’ (other values might be ‘web search’, ‘TV advertisement’, etc…).

-Part 4: The temporal data item.
+Part 4 of a quantitative KPI: the temporal data item.